ajaystar8/Predicting-Turbulent-Flows-using-DNNs/README.md

 Created as part of my internship at Institute for Plasma Research, Gandhinagar, Ahmedabad.

-We have implemented Deep Neural Network architectures as proposed by [Srinivasan et al.](https://arxiv.org/abs/1905.03634) and made an attempt to reproduce the results as described in the study.
+We have implemented Deep Neural Network architectures as proposed by [Srinivasan et al.](https://arxiv.org/abs/1905.03634) using `TensorFlow` and made an attempt to reproduce the results as described in the study.

 `Detailed Explanation`